Skip to Content

 Conclusion

-If the issue is persisting even after you have tried all of our steps, you will need to contact Telegram directly.
+If the issue persists even after you have tried all of our steps, you will need to contact Telegram directly.

 Leave a comment